jutobash/intro-vis-beef/README.md

 # Getting Starting with Vanilla Template

 - `index.html` is where you include the D3 library, your D3 code, and any HTML
-- `geomap.js` holds the map, tooltip, and barchart visualizations.
-It writes to the `#geomap` SVG element.
+- `scatterplot.js` is an example of a visualization you would create.
+It writes to the `#scatterplot` SVG element.
-- `cities.csv` is the data we're loading.
-It will be modified with state emission information.
+- `cars.csv` is the data we're loading.
+It could be a JSON file or an API endpoint.

 ## Running your code